andrewwuuw/Andrew-Blog/README.md

   </a>
 </p>

-Recode some learning Swift, iOS and the other technology notes.
+Wrote some learning Swift, iOS and the other technology notes.

 Feel free to give your comments, Your comments and suggestions are welcome!
 At your convenience, send the `Issue` to discuss together.